andavies/andavies.github.io/_posts/2020-02-19-neverending-project-1.md

 We then need to get our node modules back with `npm init`, and run the application with `npm start`.
 Then, if we navigate to our public IP address in the browser, we should see our prototype up and running, ready to use.

-You can check out my prototype [here](http://ec2-35-176-179-41.eu-west-2.compute.amazonaws.com:3000) - let me know what you think in the comments below.
+You can check out my prototype ~~here~~ [I've since taken it down - I'm not made of money.
+See the dev site [here](http://ec2-35-179-30-212.eu-west-2.compute.amazonaws.com:3000) instead] - let me know what you think in the comments below.

 Next: [Part 2: Continuous Deployment]({% post_url 2020-03-05-neverending-project-2 %}).